Trogz64/Image2awebp/README.md

 # Image2awebp

-A script to turn a single image into an animated .webp file by splitting the image into four frames.
+A script to turn a single image into an animated .webp (or .gif) file by splitting the image into four frames.

 Frames are in the order: